Skip to main content

 • Lerøy Seafood Group can trace its history back to the end of the 19th century, when fisherman-farmer Ole Mikkel Lerøen rowed to the Bergen fish market to sell live fish.

 • Today Lerøy Seafood Group ASA is a listed global seafood corporation with its head office in Bergen.
-The Group’s approx. 6000 employees process between 350,000 and 400,000 tonnes of seafood every year via the value chain, corresponding to around five million meals every day.
+Every year, the Group’s approximately 6000 employees process between 350,000 and 400,000 tonnes of seafood along the value chain, equivalent to around five million meals every day.

-• The Group has a vertically integrated value chain for red fish and whitefish, as well as significant activities using third-party products.
-The aquaculture business also has fully integrated value chains in North, Central and West Norway.
+• The Group has a vertically integrated value chain for salmon, trout and whitefish, as well as a significant amount of business using third-party products.
+The aquaculture business also has fully integrated value chains in Northern, Central and Western Norway.
 This means the Group handles everything from fishing to processing and distribution.

-• Lerøy Aurora, Lerøy Midt and Lerøy Sjøtroll provide employment along the coast of Norway and are a driving force for biological and technological progress within sustainable production of salmon and trout.
-Following an acquisition in 2016, Lerøy is the leading player in fishing and processing of whitefish in Norway.
+• Lerøy Aurora, Lerøy Midt and Lerøy Sjøtroll provide employment along the coast of Norway and are a driving force for biological and technological progress relating to the sustainable production of salmon and trout.
+Following an acquisition in 2016, Lerøy became leading in fishing and processing of whitefish in Norway.

 • Every day, Lerøy supplies thousands of different seafood products to shops, restaurants, canteens and hotels, equivalent to 1.75 billion meals a year.

-“The fact that we catch, produce, process and pack the fish you find in shops here in Norway means we create significant local spin-off effects.
-Lerøy sells so much seafood that everyone in Norway could eat a meal including seafood from us 365 days a year,” explains Nan Iren.
+“The fact that we catch, produce, process and pack the fish you find in shops here in Norway means we generate significant local economic spin-offs effects.
+Lerøy sells so much seafood that everyone in Norway could eat a meal that includes seafood from us 365 days a year,” explains Nan Iren.

-“Of course, making this happen relies on our people, suppliers and services offered out in the market.”
+“Of course, to make this happen we are reliant on our people, suppliers and services offered by the market.”

 From Melbu, Nan Iren and her team have seen how their work has a positive impact on the local community.
 They have also been through big changes in recent years, both in terms of technology and the way they run the business.

-“We work on continuous improvement in all areas.”
+“We strive for continuous improvement in all areas.”

-“For example, we managed to increase our fillet production capacity by 20 per cent simply by changing how we work.”
+“For example, we managed to increase our filleting capacity by 20 per cent simply by changing how we work.”

-“In addition, new technology gives us the opportunity to understand our processes even better, which means we are now able to handle the fish we receive more efficiently.”
+“In addition, new technology enables us to understand our processes even better, which means we can now handle the fish we receive more efficiently.”

 Some of the fish from Melbu is shipped to the Group’s Sjømathuset facility in Oslo, its last stop before reaching the dinner table.
 The facility produces sushi, packs products for sale in Norwegian grocery shops and supplies fresh seafood to fish counters.